Mohamed El Monir

-Mohamed El-Monir Abdessalam (محمد المنير; born 8 April 1992), also known as Mohamed El Monir, is a Libyan footballer who plays for Libyan Premier League club Al-Ahli Tripoli and the Libya national team.
+Mohamed El-Monir Abdessalam (محمد المنير; born 8 April 1992), also known as Mohamed El Monir, is a Libyan professional footballer who plays for Libyan Premier League club Al-Ahli Tripoli and the Libya national team as a defender or midfielder.

 Club career

 Al-Ittihad Tripoli

 El Monir came through the youth ranks of Al-Ittihad Tripoli and was promoted to the first team in the 2010–11 Libyan Premier League season.
 Al-Ittihad with El Monir were top of the league, undefeated after 15 rounds, with 13 victories and just two draws, when the league was abandoned half-way due to the Libyan Civil War.

 Jagodina

 2011–12 season

 El Monir signed with Serbian side Jagodina in summer 2011 coming from Al-Ittihad Tripoli.
 He made his debut for FK Jagodina on 26 October 2011 as a starter in a last 16-round match of Serbian Cup against FK Javor Ivanjica, a 3–5 penalty loss after a 1–1 draw after extra-time.
 His league debut happened on 17 March 2012, in a round 19 match against current league leaders and previous season champions, Partizan.